 it follows that

 by the decreasing induction hypothesis.
 This completes the proof. \end{proof}

-The main interest of the antisymmetric sequences, in $\Zn$, is that their multiplicity function admits a certain symmetry.
-Indeed, it is clear that, if $S$ is an antisymmetric sequence in $\Zn$, then its multiplicity function $\m_S$ verifies $\m_S(x)=\m_S(-x)$, for all elements $x$ in $\Zn$.
-The same equality appears for the multiplicity function of the Steinhaus or Pascal triangles generated by antisymmetric sequences.
+The main interest of the antisymmetric sequences in $\Zn$ is that their multiplicity function admits a certain symmetry.
+Indeed, it is clear that, if $S$ is an antisymmetric sequence in $\Zn$, then its multiplicity function $\m_S$ satisfies $\m_S(x)=\m_S(-x)$, for all $x$ in $\Zn$.
+The same equality appears for the multiplicity function of Steinhaus or Pascal triangles generated by antisymmetric sequences.